notrabs/RRCG/README.md

 ---
 # RRCG - Rec Room Circuit Generator

 What if you never had to move a wire by hand?
-What if circuits were automatically organized?
+RRCG aims to bring text-based scripting support to CV2, the visual scripting language used by [Rec Room](https://recroom.com/).

 ![example-circuit](./Docs/Images/header.png)